camflan/cbflog/README.markdown

 should improve performance for your users.

 ####To Configure:
     - Open CFLog.h and edit settings in the `CONFIGURATION` area.
 All of the settings should be well documented.

 CFLog can accept a couple arguments: Level and Override.
-Debug levels are 1-5 `(DEBUG, INFO, WARNING, ERROR, CRITICAL)` Override is nice, so you can turn the GLOBAL_SOFT_ENABLE setting to NO (off) and still log a few important things without commenting out all your logging statements.
+Debug levels are 1-5 `(DEBUG, INFO, WARNING, ERROR, CRITICAL)`.

-I have included a few convenience functions that you can use:
+Override is nice, so you can turn the GLOBAL_SOFT_ENABLE setting to NO (off) and still log a few important things without commenting out all your logging statements.

-`cfDebug, cfInfo, cfWarning, cfError, cfCritical` are mapped to a non-forced level-specific `cfLog` call.
+I have included a few convenience functions that you can use: `cfDebug, cfInfo, cfWarning, cfError, cfCritical` are mapped to a non-forced level-specific `cfLog` call.